leodev12345/GitPi/README.md

 ## General Information
 A simple Git server web UI app written in python using Flask, it was intended to be used on a raspberry pi but it should work on pretty much any linux machine.

-Allows you to have some basic control over your repositories inside your browser so you don't have to SSH into the server every time.
+Allows you to have some basic control over your repositories inside your browser so you don't have to SSH into the server every time to manage your repositories.

+Unlike some other solutions due to it's simplicity it uses very little resources, I have been using it for some time now on my main server and it seems to use about 30MB of RAM all the time.

 ## Features